Pricing Strategy

 How to define KVCs and KVIs

 Properly defined and organized KVCs and KVIs, along with several other key elements underpinning well-balanced pricing decisions, bring increased customer engagement and loyalty, and profit.
 It also allows you to manage your sales targets, such as turnover or margin, and achieve their balance better.
-However, finding true KVIs is a non-trivial task.
+However, finding true KVI meaning in retail is a non-trivial task.

 In our opinion, each type of SKU has its own journey – with its unique solutions and management approaches.
-To find true KVI products, you need to understand the structure of the product basket and correctly assign other products to categories that require different repricing strategies.
+To find true KVI meaning in retail, you need to understand the structure of the product basket and correctly assign other products to categories that require different repricing strategies.

-At Competera, we offer to carry out segmentation by ranking products taking into account price elasticity and cross elasticity, product characteristics (brand/category/...), sales statistics, analysis of competitors' influence, etc. To do this, we use deep learning bespoke algorithms and a two-staged approach.
+At Competera, we offer to carry out segmentation by ranking products taking into account price elasticity and cross elasticity, product characteristics (brand/category/...), sales statistics, analysis of competitors' influence, etc. To find KVI examples, we use deep learning bespoke algorithms and a two-staged approach.
 Learn more about this technology here

 How do KVCs and KVIs help generate more revenue?

-Before anything else, retailers have to enlist KVCs, or categories which are the most attractive to customers, and KVIs, or products in these categories which drive perceived value the most, and adapt them by price zone or geography.
+Once retailers realize what is KVI in retail, they have to enlist KVCs, or categories which are the most attractive to customers, and KVI examples, or products in these categories which drive perceived value the most, and adapt them by price zone or geography.
 Then they set optimized prices for the selected products based on competitors’ pricing, their current objectives, including target market share and profit targets, and price elasticity.

 In addition to pricing, KVCs and KVIs are managed differently from other products in terms of space allocation and layout of product setting, marketing and promo activity.